Good ideas are worth chasing

 At EUIPO we also work closely with the European Patent Office (EPO), which grants patent protection in up to 40 countries.
 Unlike EUIPO, EPO is an intergovernmental organisation, not a European Union body.

 The main areas in which we collaborate are training, awareness raising and promotion of intellectual property (IP).
-The EPO is also involved in the cooperation activities of the European Trade Mark and Design Network.
+The EPO is also involved in the cooperation activities of the European Union Intellectual Property Network.

 World Intellectual Property Organization (WIPO)